anyaevostinar/anyaevostinar.github.io/classes/257-s22/project-3-frontend.md

 ## Overview

-The goal of this iteration of your project is to add the frontend component to your Flask app.
+The goal of this iteration of your project is to add the front-end component to your Flask app.

-The learning objectives for this iteration of your project are to be able to 1) create usable and accessible frontend for your website and 2) continue to create code that follows the principles of good function design.
+The learning objectives for this iteration of your project are to be able to 1) create usable and accessible front-end for your website and 2) continue to create code that follows the principles of good function design.

 ## Collaboration